EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

   * `field_string.html.twig`
   * `field_text.html.twig`
   * `field_time.html.twig`
-  * `field_toggle.html.twig`, related to the special `toggle` type defined by EasyAdmin for boolean properties.
+  * `field_toggle.html.twig`, related to the special `toggle` data type defined by EasyAdmin for boolean properties.

 In addition, there are other templates defined to render special labels: